 Clients can actually decide the decor of the entire house themselves sitting at their home.
-It gives them the ability to visualize houses once they are occupied, and allow them multidimensional views of the space.
+It gives them the ability to visualize houses once they are occupied and allows them multidimensional views of the space.
 It gives them the customized experience they are looking for.

 It might seem futuristic that people sit in their homes with VR headsets and are exploring your listing.
 But these technological advancements have been around for some time now.
 A prospect doesn't even need to visit a property physically anymore.

-You can use augmented reality for custom open house displays where clients can have life like views of every room of the house.
-Panoramic views with 360 degree images are the it thing.
+You can use augmented reality for custom open house displays where clients can have life-like views of every room of the house.
+Panoramic views with 360-degree images are the thing.

 These videos are used throughout the funnel.
-From generating leads to the bottom of the funnel marketing, it does it all.
+From generating leads to bottom-of-the-funnel marketing, it does it all.
 Drones are a great addition to the filmography of listing videos.
-The video making process in these videos is anyway a little extra.
-And with the onset of drone videography, it takes the video production to a whole other level.
+The video-making process in these videos is anyway a little extra.
+And with the onset of drone videography, it takes video production to a whole other level.

 Live Stream Q and A videos

-Live streaming another great way to connect with your clients.
+Live streaming is another great way to connect with your clients.
 It is another very popular real estate video marketing technique.
 Many social media apps like Instagram, Facebook, and video giant YouTube support live streaming.
-Along with that there is an interface to chat.
+Along with that, there is an interface to chat.
 There are various types of YouTube Videos that brands use to get discovered online.
-Live stream and Q/A are among the trending formats.
+Live streaming and Q&A are among the trending formats.